It can seem difficult to find Peace when you find yourself in long seasons of waiting for trials to end doesn’t it? So, Why does God allow pain?

 I found this article, written by Author David Peach.
 It explains the sufferings of many, but also shows God’s power, in and through them, that will also give hope to you and me.

-There can be Peace, found in our trials and suffering, though at the time, it doesn’t feel that way.
+There can be Peace found in Why God Allows Pain though, at the time, it doesn’t feel that way.

 Courtesy of Author David Peach: